 Everton brings her all behind the camera as well, directing and editing alongside Stephen Meek (husband to Call), and their efforts provide Stop And Go with an effervescent energy that it sustains over the course of an expedient 80 minutes.
 Moreover, though their directorial and editorial influences are quite clear – as the film channels the charisma of recent high-spirited and hyper-stylized female buddy comedies like Olivia Wilde’s Booksmart and Rachel Lee Goldenberg’s Unpregnant – Stop And Go always appears to be “its own thing” at the end of the day, with Everton and Meek incorporating enough of their own technical idiosyncrasies to keep it feeling fresh instead of “familiar.”

 From pregnant mice to improvised tampons, Stop And Go is full of immediately iconic gags that are sure to stand the test of time, but to preserve the sensational surprises of Call and Everton’s script, you won’t hear any more spoilers from us.
 Rather, just take our word for it and seek out this simple, silly story for yourself to reap the rewards of a ferociously funny feature that truly acts as a terrific tonic for today’s turmoil.

-Stop And Go (previously named Recovery) had its World Premiere at SXSW on March 17, 2021 in the Narrative Spotlight Section of the festival.
-Click here to find out more about SXSW Online, and here to read our interview with director and cast..
+Stop And Go (previously named Recovery) had its World Premiere at SXSW on March 17, 2021.
+Read our interview with Stop and Go‘s director and cast.